iAvoe/Object-Oriented-Analysis-Design-Review-4/README.md

 ## Problem Domain

-A portion of area / domain of the users' business needed
+A portion of area or domain that the users' business need we (analysts) care about
-- This area / domain is aligned with the scope of the system to be designed
+- In scope of the system we design
-- Comprised of multiple collections of "things"
+- Comprised of multiple collections of "things" (one actor per collection)

 ## "Things" Problem Domain Objects / Classes

 A small set of problem domain for one actor, involving items an actor interacts with, objects in system possesses.
 They have little to do with programming knowledges, but must be fully understood before development

-- For embedded software for telecomms, they are:
+For embedded software for telecomms, they are:
   - Ethernet
   - VoIP
   - Video protocols
   - Video codecs
-- For the Ridge Mountain Olympics CSMS, they are:
+For the Ridge Mountain Olympics CSMS, they are:
   - Sales
   - Shippers
   - advertisement